Piracy: Contemporary piracy

 Together with treason and counterfeiting; piracy, including acts against the law of nations, is one of three criminal offenses against which the United States Congress is delegated power to enact penal legislation by the Constitution of the United States.

 In modern times, ships and airplanes are hijacked for political reasons as well.
 The perpetrators of these acts could be described as pirates (for instance, the French term for plane hijacker is pirate de l'air, literally air pirate), but in English are usually termed hijackers.
 An example is the hijacking of the Italian civilian passenger ship by the Palestine Liberation Organization in 1985, which is regarded as an act of piracy.
 A 2009 book entitled International Legal Dimension of Terrorism called the attackers "terrorists".

 Modern pirates also use a great deal of technology.
 It has been reported that crimes of piracy have involved the use of mobile phones, satellite phones, GPS, machetes, AK74 rifles, sonar systems, modern speedboats, shotguns, pistols, mounted machine guns, and even RPGs and grenade launchers.

-In 2020, the amount of piracy increased by 24% after being at its lowest 21st century level in 2019.
-The Americas and Africa have been identified by the International Chamber of Commerce as the most vulnerable to piracy as a result of less-wealthy governments in the regions being unable to adequately combat piracy.
+In 2020, piracy increased by 24% after being at its lowest 21st-century level in 2019.
+The Americas and Africa have been identified by the International Chamber of Commerce as the most vulnerable to piracy due to less-wealthy governments in these regions being unable to combat it effectively.

 IMB Piracy Reporting Centre keeps a live piracy map to help keep track of all recent piracy and armed robbery incidents.

+In 2026, Israel intercepted the Global Sumud Flotilla, a group of 70 boats carrying humanitarian aid to Gaza, in international waters near Greece, kidnapping around 200 activists.